tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 The scratch came again.

-I should have sat back down; turned my shoulder away even after I figured that it was none of my business.
+I should have sat back down; turned my shoulder away even, after I figured that it was none of my business.
 But then I heard a meow.

 Now I've house sat before, as I've mentioned.
 Mostly to feed someone's dog or exotic fish.
 But everyone once in awhile it would be to accompany a cat, even though I've found them to be largely self sufficient creatures.
 With the only problems I've ever faced with cats being them trapped in a room.
 Which, without their litter box, it would only mean one thing.